SnowPilotOrg/etl/SPEC.md

 ## Introduction

-The Snowpilot Connector Specification defines a standardized method for discovering available data streams, performing full data extraction, and loading data into destinations.
-This document outlines the requirements and interface for Snowpilot connectors, focusing on manual selection of data streams and full extraction processes.
+The Snowpilot Connector Specification defines a standardized method for discovering available data collections, performing full data extraction, and loading data into destinations.
+This document outlines the requirements and interface for Snowpilot connectors, focusing on manual selection of data collections and full extraction processes.
 It provides guidelines for implementing connectors that can efficiently discover, extract, and load data in various scenarios.

 This specification is inspired by the Singer project but is an independent and incompatible standard.
-It aims to provide a flexible and efficient way to programmatically retrieve metadata about available streams, extract data, and load data into destinations, without the need to run separate extractor and loader processes.
+It aims to provide a flexible and efficient way to programmatically retrieve metadata about available collections, extract data, and load data into destinations, without the need to run separate extractor and loader processes.

 Connectors are designed to operate in three modes based on the provided command-line arguments:

-1. `discover`: Outputs metadata describing the streams and relationships it knows about.
+1. `discover`: Outputs metadata describing the collections and relationships it knows about.
 2. `extract`: Acts as an extractor, producing schema and record messages.
 3. `load --operation=[OPERATION]`: Acts as a loader, consuming schema and record messages, performing operations based on the specified `[OPERATION]` argument (create, update, upsert, or delete).